Peer Effects in Consideration and Preferences: Application

 \textbf{Payoff from a New Store} Conditional on a market being considered, the firm decides whether to open at least one new store in that market based on its marginal profit $\pi_{at}$.
-This marginal profit captures not just the instantaneous (one period) profitability of an extra store, but the expected profitability of the store in the long-run.
-We assume that the marginal profit of opening an extra store in market $m$ at time $t$ by firm $f$ is
+This marginal profit captures not just the instantaneous (one period) profitability of an extra store, but the expected profitability of the store in the long run.\footnote{We do not explicitly model forward-looking behavior to focus on the peer effect in limited consideration on firms' decisions.
+Incorporating forward-looking behavior can be computationally intensive and requires additional assumptions about players' expectations and beliefs, which is beyond the scope of this paper.} The probability of opening a new store in market $m$ by firm $f$ at time $t$ conditional on it being considered is